Molmed/st2-docker/README.md

 ### packs.dev directory

-As mentioned above, your default `packs.dev` directory is relative to your `docker-compose.yml` file.
+As mentioned above, your default `packs.dev` directory is relative to your `docker compose.yml` file.
 However, if you start developing here, git will not like being inside another git directory.
-You will want to set `ST2_PACKS_DEV` to a directory outside of `st2-docker` and restart the docker-compose services.
+You will want to set `ST2_PACKS_DEV` to a directory outside of `st2-docker` and restart the docker compose services.

 Example: We have a pack called helloworld in `packs.dev/helloworld`.
 The directory name has to match the pack name.
 So even if you have a git repo named "st2-helloworld", it should be cloned locally as "helloworld".